raspi/heksa/README.md

 NOTES:
     - You can use prefixes for seek, limit and width.
 0x = hex, 0b = binary, 0o = octal
-    - Use 'no' or '' for offset formatter for disabling offset output
     - Use '--seek \-1234' for seeking from end of file
     - Limit and seek parameters supports units (KB, KiB, MB, MiB, GB, GiB, TB, TiB)
+    - Offset formatters:
+      - Disable formatter output with 'no' or ''
+      - 'humiec' (IEC: 1024 B) and 'humsi' (SI: 1000 B) displays offset in human form (n KiB/KB)

 EXAMPLES:
     heksa -f hex,asc,bit foo.dat